 Using pull-ups makes your child still think they have an option as to whether they want to use a potty or not, which can make the process take somewhat longer.

-Travel potties are great inventions that can help you keep up with your child’s potty training no matter how far you are from home.
+Travel potties are great inventions that can help you keep up with your child’s potty training no matter how far you are from home, and especially when there is no toilet nearby.

-If you’re looking for the best travel potty, you can’t go wrong choosing one that is easy to carry, easy to clean and, ultimately, one your child likes to use.
+If you’re looking for the best travel potty, you can’t go wrong choosing one that is easy to carry in your travel bag, easy to clean and, ultimately, one your child likes to use.

 What’s your recommendation for the best travel potty?